fastmcp-me/claude-code-mcp/README.md

 ## Note

-- Log rotation is not implemented yet.
+- Log rotation is not implemented yet. (be careful on the size of .log)
 - Only tested with Cline / Ubuntu / WSL2.